NIT-Administrative-Systems/AS-CloudDocs/iac/tf-upgrading.md

     }
     ```

 1. Review your terraform code.
-Fix any errors raised by the validator tool & any other issues you identify.
+Fix any errors raised by the upgrade tool & any other issues you identify.

+    Warnings will be called out when you run the upgrade command, but they will be annotated in the code as well.
+Look for `TF-UPGRADE-TODO` comments.

 1. Update your Jenkins pipeline files to use `tfenv`.